Hamilton leads 3rd practice for Belgian GP, Vettel last

 Sebastian Vettel had the slowest time of the 20 drivers — a humbling experience for the four-time F1 champion — while teammate Charles Leclerc did little better with 17th place.

 While Leclerc has two podium finishes this season, Vettel is enduring his worst start since 2008 and has yet to finish a race in the top five.
+He has twice finished 10th and once 12th this season.

+Vettel last won at the Singapore GP in September — his only victory in 2019 — and the German driver’s last podium finish was in Mexico in October.

 More AP auto racing: https://apnews.com/apf-AutoRacing and https://twitter.com/AP_Sports